mspalex/website_monitor/README.md

 # Website monitoring application

-This is a very simple web application to monitor the status of websites.
+This is a very simple web application to monitor the status of websites, built with the full *MEAN (Mongo,Express,Angular,Node)* application stack.

 Features:
 - Web interface to add, remove and edit websites to follow,
 - Monitor the HTTP Status Code of each site
 - View the status of Keyword search on each site

-Since i built it to be hosted on a home server, there are no logins or anything that resembles security measures.
+Since i built this thing to be hosted on my home server, there are no logins or anything that resembles security measures.

-It was built with the full *MEAN (Mongo,Express,Angular,Node)* application stack.

 ### How to Install and Deploy